By Gena Barnhill @BarnhillGena

 G—Give our anger to Jesus.
 In prayer, ask Jesus to reveal the root of the anger, and ask Him to take it from us.
 If He reveals it is a negative ancestral influence, also referred to as a spirit, then renounce and reject it and ask for forgiveness for partnering with it.
 Forgive ancestors who partnered with anger, knowingly or unknowingly.

 E—Exclaim we are not partnering with anger.
 Verbally announce that we are no longer partnering with anger, and we want Jesus to deal with this spirit and close the door to the enemy.
-Ask for the Holy Spirit’s guidance and protection as we walk in our new freedom.
+Then, ask for the Holy Spirit’s guidance and protection as we walk in our new freedom.

 R—Rejoice in the Lord.
 Thank the Lord for our freedom and for breaking the ancestral pattern of anger in our family line.
 Our children and their future generations will no longer need to be oppressed by anger.